 Their taproom is at the Duke of Wellington in Norwich, a traditional real ale house which serves a selection of 32 ales, gravity served from the glass-fronted tap room by hand pump.
 Enjoy your beer inside, or in the courtyard garden, which also hosts their annual August beer festival – click here for news on dates.

 The Duke of Wellington, 91-93 Waterloo Road, Norwich NR3 1EG

 Beers of Europe

 Not quite a brewery, but worthy of a mention!
 You can buy beers from across Norfolk at Beers of Europe, where they stock over 1,700 of the world’s most delicious beers, and are famous for being the largest beer shop in Britain!

-You can buy beers from most of the breweries in this post, and also from Norfolk breweries who are closed to visitors, such as Norfolk Brewhouse, makers of Moon Gazer Ale, and Panther Brewery, an award winning micro-brewery in Reepham.
+You can buy beers from most of the breweries in this post, and also from Norfolk breweries that are closed to visitors, such as Norfolk Brewhouse, makers of Moon Gazer Ale, and Panther Brewery, an award-winning micro-brewery in Reepham.